Abhay0123/HACK2SKILL_Assignment/README.md

 <h1 align="center" id="title">HACK2SKILL ASSIGNMENT</h1>
 <h4 align='center'>Selenium Automation</h4>
-<h4>Selenium is a free (open-source) automated testing framework used to validate web applications across different browsers and platforms.</h4>
+<h4>Selenium is a free (open source) automated testing framework used to validate web applications across different browsers and platforms.</h4>
-<h2 align="center" id="title">Selenium Automation of herokuapp website</h2>
+<h2 align="center" id="title">Selenium Automation of Heroku app website</h2>

 <h4 id="description">Heroku is a cloud platform that allows developers to deploy, manage, and scale applications easily.
 It supports several programming languages such as Ruby, Node.js, Python, Java, and more.
 With Heroku, you can focus on developing your application without worrying about infrastructure setup and maintenance.</h4>